Spaghetti & Mandolino - home page / Our magazine / Burrata: an irresistible, delicious Puglian invention

-Burrata: an irresistible, delicious and appreciated Apulian invention
+Burrata: an irresistible, delicious Puglian invention

-But how is burrata made?
+But how is burrata produced?

-Since this is an extremely perishable fresh product, burrata should be immediately stored in the refrigerator and consumed within the expiration date indicated on the package (or within 1-2 days from the purchase of a bulk product).
-Respecting these indications, the Apulian sweet cheese will keep all its organoleptic characteristics and will be ready to amaze
+Being an extremely perishable fresh product, burrata should be immediately stored in the refrigerator and consumed by the expiration date indicated on the packaging (or within 1-2 days of purchasing a loose product).
+By following these guidelines, this sweet Pugliese cheese will maintain all its organoleptic characteristics and will be ready to amaze you with its flavor.

 S&M - autoreS&M